4 - Filter equipment and Espresso Pots

 Which filter method should I start with?

-For maximum aroma clarity and a specialty coffee journey: V60 or Chemex.
+For maximum aroma clarity and a journey into specialty coffee: V60 or Chemex.
 For quick versatility and travel: AeroPress.
-For full-bodied daily coffee with minimal effort: French Press.
+For full-bodied everyday coffee with minimal effort: French Press.
 For an Italian family ritual: Moka Pot.

 Which grind size for which method?